PolymathNetwork/polymesh_docs/Polymesh/docs/assets.md

 ## Documentation

 Polymesh allows the issuer of an asset to associate documents with that asset.
-These documents can include [TODO] XXX.

 The actual document is not stored on-chain, and instead the asset is associated with a document reference on-chain, where the reference includes a name, the URL at which the document can be found (this may be a permissioned URL requiring an investor in the asset to have some credentials to access the document) as well as an optional hash of the document contents.